BACK TO INDEX

 This note analyzes incoherent feedforward loops in signal processing and control.
 It studies the response properties of IFFL's to exponentially growing inputs, both for a standard version of the IFFL and for a variation in which the output variable has a positive self-feedback term.
 It also considers a negative feedback configuration, using such a device as a controller.
 It uncovers a somewhat surprising phenomenon in which stabilization is only possible in disconnected regions of parameter space, as the controlled system's growth rate is varied.

 2. E.D.
 Sontag.
 Examples of computation of exact moment dynamics for chemical reaction networks.
 Technical report, arXiv:1612.02393, 2016.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks, moments, molecular networks, complex-balanced networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks, moments, molecular networks, complex-balanced networks.

 Abstract: